Focus Point 8 on the Heritage Trail

 This beautiful grade-II listed building sits proudly on the ridge of the hill watching over the Windmill, Park Wood and Bidston Village.
 It is visible from both Wales and Liverpool.

 The Observatory was built in 1866 when Liverpool Observatory had to relocate due to the expansion of Waterloo Docks.
-The building is made using the stone mined during the creation of the cellars, the deepest of which (36 feet or 10.97 meters) maintains a constant cool temperature.
+The building was made using the stone mined during the creation of the cellars, the deepest of which (36 feet or 10.97 meters) maintains a constant cool temperature.
 Over the last 140 years the Observatory has undertaken a diversity of tasks, many of ground-breaking importance.

 1969 was also the year that the Proudman Oceanographic Laboratory became an independent institute under NERC.